bacionejs/stuff/README.md

 ## Developer Notes
 **THIS ARE NOT INSTRUCTIONS**
+I posted these notes so other people can
+- see why the data produced, is the way it is
+- make suggestions for doing it **right**

-- These scripts were run on Android Termux.
+#### These scripts were run on Android Termux.
 - The unroll.js (un-roadroller) script below is run like ```node unroll.js games```
 - The unroll.js script is a homegrown hack.
 If you know the *right* way, like a tool, or better unroll logic, **please let me know**.
 - The extract.sh script extracts the data to be used by thinky.js